There is a video version of this tutorial on the homepage.

 If your Mail-in-a-Box is handling mail for multiple domains, you only do glue records once (for your first domain name).
 Additional domain names skip this step.

 Some domain name TLDs and some registrars will require that you enter two glue records with different IP addresses.
-That won’t work for Mail-in-a-Box’s typical setup since your machine will only have on IP address.
+That won’t work for Mail-in-a-Box’s typical setup since your machine will only have one IP address.
 You can either set up secondary DNS servers to get around this limitation (it’s not hard, but it’s more work), or use a different domain name under a different TLD or a different registrar.

-If you skipped the previous section, you will skip this one too and follow your external DNS provider’s instructions instead.
+Advanced Usage with External DNS: If you skipped the previous section, you will skip this one too and follow your external DNS provider’s instructions instead.
 If you skip this section, pay special attention to “System status & DNS” toward the end.

 Now you’ll tell your domain registrar that your domain name’s nameservers are